voicecom/pgtool/README.rst

 Available commands:

 cp SOURCE DEST
     Uses CREATE DATABASE ...
 TEMPLATE to create a duplicate of a database.
-Also copies over database-specific settings.
+Additionally copies over database-specific settings.

     When used with --force, an existing database with the same name as DEST is replaced, the original is renamed out of